 Should a change of supervisors occur any time after your Thesis Proposal has been accepted by the Dean, a new Supervision Agreement must be signed by you, your new supervisory team, the Head of School/Department or Programme Co-ordinator, and be approved by the Dean.
-To arrange this, please use the form below and submit it to the College of Arts:
+To arrange this, please use the form below and submit it to the Faculty of Arts:

 Enrolling to undertake a PhD thesis